SireneNova/Portfolio/Python/Version3+/DNARawData/readme.md

 5. Cast the file data into lists (datasets).
 6. Tracked duplicate SNPs in a frequency table and counting variable.
 7. If the SNP from a line from second file's dataset was not a duplicate, reformatted the line to match that of the first dataset and appended that line to the first dataset.
-8. Joined the consolidated dataset lines with tabs and wrote the result to a new text file separated by newlines.
+8. Joined the consolidated dataset lines with tabs and wrote the results to a new text file separated by newlines.

 ## Results
 A consolidated text file of data was produced which was larger than both parent files.
 There were 467876 duplicates avoided.